 RTO Details Beaudesert SHS Registered Training Organisation RTO - 30226 Qualification SIT20322 Certificate II in Hospitality Course length 18 months.
-Pre- requisites There are no pre-requisites for this qualified cation.
-Cost \$350 - This includes the student course delivery booklets, uniform polo shirt for events/functions, face to face delivery of RSA and RSG, ingredients for demonstrations and trial cooking.
-NB: Students who have completed the RS SA and/or RSG will have a discounted fee.
-Additional costs - excursions, hospitality experience and personal take home cooking.
-Excursions and hospitality experience may be subsidised through the operation of events and functions.
-Outline elective units) Suggested delivery schedule - Year 11 Core Units Elective Units SITXFA005 Use hygienic practices for food safety SITXWHS005 Participate in safe work practices SITHIND006 Source and use SITHFAB021 Provide responsible information on the hospitality industry service of alcohol (RSA) SITXCCS011 Interact with customers SITHGAM022 Provide responsible gambling services (RSG) SITHFAB025 Prepare and service Year 12 Core Units Elective Units BSBTWK201 Work effectively with SITHFAB024 Prepare and serve non- others alcoholic beverages SITXCOM007 Show social and SITHFAB027Serve food and beverage SITHIND007 Use hospitality skills effectively
+Pre-requisites There are no pre-requisites for this qualificat tion.
+Cost \$350 - This includes the student course deli events/functions, face to face delivery of RS and trial cooking.
+NB: Students who have completed the RSA and/or RSG will have a discounted fee.
+Additional costs - excursions, hospitality experience may be and functions. perience and personal take home cooking. be subsidised through the operation of events Course Outline SIT20322 Certificate II in Hospitality: 12 units must be completed.
+(6 core units and 6 elective units) Suggested delivery schedule - Year 11 Core Units Elective Units SITXFA005 Use hygienic practices Elective Units SITXWHS005 Participate in safe work for food safety practices SITHIND006 Source and use SITHFAB021 Provide responsible information on the hospitality industry service of alcohol (RSA) SITXCCS011 Interact with customers SITHGAM022 Provide responsible gambling services (RSG) SITHFAB025 Prepare and service espresso coffee Year 12 337.000 331.00 Core Units Elective Units BSBTWK201 Work effectively with SITHFAB024 Prepare and serve non- others alcoholic beverages SITXCOM007 Show social and SITHFAB027Serve food and cultural sensitivity beverage SITHIND007 Use hospitality skills effectively

 Reason to study Hospitality Hospitality is an area of study that provides students with a range of interpersonal skills with a general application in personal and working life, as well as with specific knowledge and skills related to employment within the hospitality industry.
-This course includes SITHFAB021 Provide responsible service of alcohol (RSA) and SITHFAB021 Provide responsible service of alcohol (RSA) . you gain employment.
+This course includes SITHFAB021 Provide responsible service of alcohol (RSA) and SITHGAM022 Provide responsible gambling services (RSG) which can help you gain employment.
 QCE points: Successful completion of the Certificate II in Hospitality contributes four (4) credits towards QCE points Assessments Assessment will be competency based and clustered units may be part of the assessment to reflect real work scenarios and activities.
 Students will participate in a variety of assessment tasks which may include observation with check lists, product resulting from an activity, questioning (written, oral or portfolio), and reports from workplace supervisor.
 Assessment may be conducted at the school using a simulated work environment.
 Functions will occur and at times, these may occur out of class time.
 Career pathways and further studies This qualification provides a pathway to work in various hospitality settings, such as restaurants, hotels, motels, catering operations, clubs, pubs, cafés, and coffee shops.
 Career Pathways include café attendant, catering assistant, food and beverage attendant, apprentice chef.
 Further study could occur in Certificate III in Hospitality (SIT30616), Certificate III in Commercial Cookery (SIT30821) Work Placement Structured Work Placement must occur to complete a Certificate II in Hospitality.
 This involves 12 Industry Shifts that need to be done at local venues, some during school hours and some outside school hours.
 You may be on vocational placement during any part of this semester as approved by the school.
-Hos pitali ty expe rienc e The Hospitality Experience has been developed to give year 12 students the opportunity to develop a deeper understanding of the hospitality industry with real hands-on exposure to front and back of house operations.
-Students will complete 4 shifts of $3 - 4$ hours in selected departments of the hotel eg. Kitchen, restaurant, housekeeping, concierge and learn the operation of other departments and sections of the hospitality industry.
-Clothing requirements Black long pants or skirt and black polishable closed -in footwear School point Mrs Denise Plunkett of contact Head of Department Home Economics dplun1@eq.edu.au
+Hospitality experience The Hospitality Experience has been developed to give year 12 students the opportunity to develop a deeper understanding of the hospitality industry with real hands-on exposure to front and back of house operations.
+Students will complete 4 shifts of 3 - 4 hours in selected departments of the hotel eg. Kitchen, restaurant, housekeeping, concierge and learn the operation of other departments and sections of the hospitality industry.
+Clothing requirements Black long pants or skirt and black polishable closed -in footwear School point of contact Mrs Denise Plunkett Head of Department Home Economics dplun1@eq.edu.au